Model Preserving Compression for Neural Networks: Additional experimental details and results

 \subsection{Illustrative example}

-We next give an illustrative example on a synthetic data set where we fully understand the size of a minimum network which can represent the data set.
+We created a simple synthetic data set for which we know the form of a relatively minimal model representation.

 Draw $n$ points iid. from the unit circle in 2 dimensions.
 Next select 2 (normalized) random vectors $v_1$ and $v_2$.
 All labels are initialized to zero, and add or subtract 1 to the label for each time it produces a positive inner product with one of the random vectors.
 With the ReLU activation function it is possible to correctly label all points with a one hidden layer fully connected network of width 4.
 Construct pairs of neurons, with each pair aligned with the center of one of the random vectors.
 We can think of the pair as creating a flat function by using one neuron to "cut the top" off of the round part of the function created by the other.

 We parameterize this with an angle $\phi$ away from the pair.
 If each neuron in the pair has the same weight magnitude $w$, coefficient $\pm u$ and a bias $b \pm \delta/2$, then given a particular $w$, $b$ and $\delta$, we can write:

 As long as $w>b$, this looks like a step function, where the sides get steeper as $w$ approaches infinity.
 This allows us to perfectly label all of the points given twice the number of neurons as we have random vectors $v_1$ and $v_2$, which is much smaller than the number of data points $n$.